samouri/webpack-transitive-deps-question/README.md

 # webpack-transitive-deps-question

 Shouldn webpack forbid applications from directly depending on its transitive dependencies?
 This repo serves as a minimal example of how allowing usage of transitive dependencies can be confusing and accidentally allow for bad patterns to linger within a codebase.
-This repo allows easy comparison of how webpack and rollup differ on how to handle this:
+This repo makes it easy to show how webpack handles this situation:

 ### usage instructions

 ```
 npm install
 npm run webpack
-npm run rollup
+npm run rollup  # included just as an experiment. it behaves the same way as webpack
 ```